How to Align WGS84 to Local CRS in Python for Carbon Mapping

 gdf_projected = gdf_projected.set_crs(tgt_crs, allow_override=True)

-# Calculate area in hectares (1 ha = 10,000 m²)
+# Area in hectares (1 ha = 10,000 m²) — only valid now that geometry is planar

 gdf_projected["area_ha"] = gdf_projected.geometry.area / 10_000